 Going from far-right to far-left politics, there's Class Struggle, which aims to teach players about Marxist theory.
 It was actually published by Avalon Hill.

-Kickstarter-funded "Farewell To Fear" is a progressive alternative to fantasy tabletop Role-Playing Games that in their words are full of " all sorts of legacy concepts that are rather disgusting to us; sexism, classism, racism, institutional violence".
+Kickstarter-funded "Farewell To Fear" is a progressive, pro-science alternative to fantasy tabletop Role-Playing Games that in their words are full of "all sorts of legacy concepts that are rather disgusting to us; sexism, classism, racism, institutional violence".

 Heritage USA, part of Jim and Tammy Faye Bakker's PTL media empire, was planned as the Christian version of Disney World, and wound up becoming fairly popular after its opening in 1978.
 Today, however, the park is best known for playing a role in the scandal that led to Jim Bakker's downfall and subsequent imprisonment.
 The park was closed in 1989, and parts of it have since been redeveloped (mostly by various ministries), while the rest lingers in various states of decay.

 The Holy Land Experience is an Orlando, Florida theme park that uses the production values of the Universal and Disney Theme Parks (even hiring designers who'd worked on them) to recreate Biblical times and places, primarily focusing on the ministry of Christ.
 Instead of rides, the main draws are live shows (passion plays, etc.) and opportunities to interact with performers who play Christ, his disciples, etc.

 The Creation Museum in Kentucky by Answers in Genesis, a Young Earth Christian Creationist organization, which intends to be the substitute of mainstream science museums that teach evolution and that the Earth is billions of years old, all while espousing that the story of Genesis is literally true and Science Is Wrong.